 How Do You Qualify for an Emotional Support Animal?

 The eligibility requirements for an assistance animal, such as an ESA, are that you have a diagnosed emotional or mental disability and that an emotional support animal would be an effective part of your treatment plan.
-There are numerous mental and emotional conditions that may be eligible for an ESA:
+Numerous mental and emotional conditions may be eligible for an ESA:

 Anorexia or bulimia